 Clinical research brings new treatments to patients.
 New treatments can be new medicines, new cell therapies and other forms of advanced therapies, new surgical procedures or other new approaches to managing a patient.
-Randomised controlled prospective clinical trials are generally agreed to be the gold-standard for clinical research.
+Randomised controlled prospective clinical trials are generally agreed to be the golden-standard for clinical research.
 A randomised controlled trial compares two or more treatments or approaches in a controlled setting.

 How to submit a clinical trial proposal

-1. The Investigator proposes his or her trial idea to the appropriate Working Party (WP) Chair.
+- The Investigator proposes his or her trial idea to the appropriate Working Party (WP) Chair.
 All EBMT-sponsored and EBMT-labelled prospective clinical trials must be submitted via a WP chair.

 Two of the Working Parties, the Inborn Errors WP and the Infectious Diseases WP, have specific procedures for proposing new studies.
 For all other WPs, contact the Chair or the Secretary.

 - Preparation and review of the proposal within the WP and with a WP statistician.

 The WP statistician will write the statistical section.
 The Clinical Studies Operations Manager and the study Statistician can be approached during this period for advice.

 - The WP Chair submits the proposal to the Clinical Study Unit with budget estimates.
 A Word version and a signed PDF of the proposal, along with a budget estimate spreadsheet must be submitted to the the Associate Director Clinical Research.
 Confirmation of receipt will be provided and the WP Statistician must be able to provide clarifications and missing material if required.